Plantar Fasciitis Exercises

 Ask your healthcare provider when to start these exercises and how often to do them.

 - Slant board stretch: Stand on a slanted board with your toes higher than your heel.
 Press your heel into the board.
 Keep your knee slightly bent.
 Hold this position for 1 minute.
 Repeat 5 times.

-- Calf stretch: Step forward so that your uninjured foot is in front of your injured foot.
-Stand with your forward leg bent and your back leg straight.
+- Calf stretch: Stand up straight with your hands on a wall.
+Step forward so that your uninjured foot is in front of your injured foot.
+Keep your front leg bent and your back leg straight.
 Gently lean forward until you feel your calf stretch.
-Hold for 10 seconds and relax.
-Repeat 20 times.
+Hold for 30 seconds and then relax.

 - Toe curls: Place a towel on the floor.
 Put your foot flat on the towel.
-Grab the towel with your toes by curling them under.
-Slowly straighten and curl your toes to pull the towel toward you.
+Grab the towel with your toes by curling them around the towel.
+Lift the towel up with your toes.

 - Toe taps: Sit down and place your foot flat on the floor.
 Keep your heel on the floor.
 Point all your toes up toward the ceiling.
 While the 4 smaller toes are pointed up, bend your big toe down and tap it on the ground.
 Do 10 to 50 taps.
 Point all 5 toes up toward the ceiling again.
 This time keep your big toe pointed up and tap the 4 smaller toes on the ground.
 Do 10 to 50 taps each time.

 When should I call my doctor or physical therapist?

 - You develop new knee, hip, or back pain.

 - You have questions or concerns about your condition or care.